IBM-Cloud/docs/services/DevOpsInsights/uc_insights_overview.md

 If you do not have a toolchain or {{site.data.keyword.DRA_short}}, you must set up {{site.data.keyword.DRA_short}} first:
 1. From the {{site.data.keyword.Bluemix}} catalog, click **{{site.data.keyword.DRA_short}}**, select a pricing plan, and click **Create**.
 1. Click the **Manage** tab and then under **Start with Delivery Insights for UrbanCode**, click **Start Here**.
 In the background, Delivery Insights creates a toolchain for your organization.
-Toolchains are collections of tool integrations, and in this case, IBM UrbanCode Deploy and {{site.data.keyword.DRA_short}} are part of your toolchain.
+Open toolchains are collections of tool integrations, and in this case, IBM UrbanCode Deploy and {{site.data.keyword.DRA_short}} are part of your toolchain.
 For more information about toolchains, see [Working with toolchains](../ContinuousDelivery/toolchains_working.html).
 1. On the **Delivery Insights Setup** page, follow the steps to set up DevOps Connect and connect your IBM UrbanCode Deploy servers.
 <!--  1.
 Set up a system to run DevOps Connect.
 See [prerequisites](uc_insights_prereqs.html).
   1. Download DevOps Connect, which is provided in a runnable JAR file.